Elizabethan House, Plymouth

 DHV Architects were the lead consultants for the regeneration of the late sixteenth century Elizabethan House Museum for Plymouth City Council.

 The Elizabethan House is a Grade II* listed quay-side merchant’s house in the Barbican area of Plymouth’s beautiful historic old town.
 The museum is the most complete and unaltered example of a jettied merchant’s house in Plymouth.

 The repair, extension and exhibition fit-out project has been completed and the museum is now open to the public.
-The project has recently won the 2022 RICS award for the best heritage project in the southwest.
+The project won the prestigious 2022 RICS Award for the best heritage project in the southwest.